American Sign Language Teachers Association

 Board Members shall serve without compensation except for standard expenses as approved by the Board of Directors.

-Those Board members of the Association to be elected, and who shall serve until their successors are duly elected, shall be President, Vice President, Secretary and Member-at-Large.
-Five other Board members of the Association: Treasurer, Chapter Affiliation Chair, Professional Development Chair, Evaluation Chair, and ASLHS Coordinator. shall be appointed by the President, subject to approval of the Board of Directors.
+Those Board members of the Association to be elected, and who shall serve until their successors are duly elected, shall be President, Vice President, Secretary and Treasurer.
+Three other Board members of the Association: Chapter Affiliation Chair, Professional Development Chair, and Member-at-Large shall be appointed by the President, subject to approval of the Board of Directors.
 All of them shall be members of the Board of Directors.
-President, Vice-President, Professional Development Chair and Evaluation Chair shall have Professional-level certification; all other Board members shall have ASLTA certification.
-All Board nominees shall be members in good standing for at least two years prior to election or appointment to the Board of Directors.
+President, Vice-President, Secretary, Treasurer, and Chapter Affiliation Chair, Professional Development Chair, and Member-at-Large shall have Professional-level certification and be members in good standing for at least two years prior to election or appointment to the Board of Directors.

-Nominations for elected members of the Board of Directors shall be made by a Nomination Committee composed of three (3) Certified members, with at least one person on the committee holding a Professional-level certification in good standing selected by the Board of Directors.
+Nominations for elected members of the Board of Directors shall be made by a Nomination Committee composed of three (3) Professional-level members in good standing selected by the Board of Directors.
 Recommendations for nomination of officers may be submitted to the Nomination Committee by any voting member of the organization, provided the nomination is accompanied by 1) biographical data detailing the nominee’s qualifications for the office and 2) signature of the nominee.
-Signed consent from the nominee.
 A call for nominations from the membership, stating and describing the offices open for election, shall be printed in the Association newsletter, the website and/or email.
-Nominations from the membership can be submitted to the Nomination committee between 90 days prior to the biennial conference to the second full day of the biennial conference.
+Nominations from the membership must be submitted to the Nomination Committee at least ninety (90) days prior to the biennial general business meeting.

 Any Board member shall serve no more than two (2) consecutive 4-year terms in the same position.

-Board members who fail to fulfill duties may be asked to resign and subject to removal with a majority vote of the Board of Directors.
+- Board members who miss two consecutive meetings or fail to fulfill duties may be asked to resign and subject to removal with a majority vote of the Board of Directors.

 The chairpersons and members of all committees shall be appointed by the President, with approval by a majority of the Board of Directors, however, the President may authorize committee chairpersons to select the other members of their respective committees.
 Committee chairpersons must be voting members in good standing.
 Supporting members in good standing may serve as committee members.
 A committee shall consist of a minimum of three (3) members in good standing.
 Permanent Standing Committees: The standing committees shall include, but not be limited to, the following; Bylaws, Certification, and Membership.